-Avoid equipment damage, serious injury or death.
-Visually inspect all steering attachment components for wear, lubricate all attachment hardware, and check for proper torque tightness in accordance with the inspection and maintenance schedule.
+Worn, loose, or seized steering components can lead to loss of boat control.
+Inspect all steering attachment components for wear, lubricate all attachment hardware, and check all fasteners for proper tightness in accordance with the inspection and maintenance schedule.

-- a Special washer head bolt (P/N 10-849838) - b Nylon Locknut used on head bolt (P/N 11-826709113) - c Flat washer (2) - d Nylon Locknut used on cable coupler (P/N 11-826709113) - Assemble steering link rod to steering cable coupler with two flat washers "c" and a self-locking nylon insert locknut "d."
+- a Special washer head bolt (P/N 10-849838) - b Nylon locknut used on head bolt (P/N 11-826709113) - c Flat washer (2) - d Nylon locknut used on cable coupler (P/N 11-826709113) - 1.
+Assemble steering link rod to steering cable coupler with two flat washers "c" and a self-locking nylon insert locknut "d."
 Tighten the locknut until it seats, then loosen 1⁄4 turn. - 2.
-Assemble the steering link rod to the engine with the special washer head bolt "a" and self locking nylon insert locknut "b." - 3.
+Assemble the steering link rod to the engine with the special washer head bolt "a" and self-locking nylon insert locknut "b." - 3.
 Torque the head bolt, then the locknut to specifications.